ishaanjav/Python-ML-Facial-Recognition/README.md

 Fortunately, I have also included detailed comments on what each of the hyperparameters are and you can also check out the [**ML Wiki**](https://github.com/ishaanjav/Weka-ML-Face-Recognition/wiki) that I have made.

 ## Additional Note
-Please take into consideration that the [Neural Network Classification File]() is **very intensive and requires a lot of resources when running.
+Please take into consideration that the [Neural Network Facial REcognition File](https://github.com/ishaanjav/Python-ML-Facial-Recognition/blob/master/Neural%20Network%20Facial%20Recognition.ipynb) is **very intensive and requires a lot of resources when running.
 Additionally, it takes a while to run.**

 You can try to lessen this by reducing the epoch number *(# of iterations)* or changing some of the other hyperparameters.